 After an identical repeat of the second verse and bridge, the third verse is then repeated, which is nearly identical as well.
-The only difference here is that Ringo forgets (or alters for redundancy sake) the eighth-note accents in the sixth measure.
+The only difference here is that Ringo forgets (or alters for the sake of variation) the eighth-note accents in the sixth measure.
 Following this, a short four-measure conclusion is heard which somewhat copies the introduction.
 The guitar riff is one and the same but the full band is heard throughout with two three-part “aah” harmonies filling out the landscape.
 A final suspended chord with crashing cymbal ends the song with a satisfying thud.

 George’s sullen vocals work well with the sentiment of the song and are performed well in pitch.
 His showcase, of course, is his haunting guitar passages that permeate the entire two-and-a-quarter minutes.
 Paul comes up with an interesting but simple bass figure that accentuates the arrangement nicely without being gaudy, not to mention being easy to play live.
 Ringo, as always, could be counted on for a steady hand on drums and tambourine, keeping the steady metronome rock beat going with simple fills to accentuate the arrangement.